 Women's Suffrage in Huntsville - The 19th Amendment and Women's Suffrage - LibGuides at Huntsville-Madison County Public Library. https://guides.hmcpl.org/19thamendment/womenssuffrageinhuntsville

-The stories of Nurse Jean Dent, Joan Cashin, Maria Howard Weeden, Dorothy Davidson, and Alice Baldridge are a small sampling of the exceptional women who have invested in Huntsville's culture and community.
-The common thread between these five women is that they each refused to accept the limitations of the period and committed to expanding their potential for the betterment of society, women, children, and all people.
-Remember these trailblazers who showed us that persistence, vision, and courage can transform a city.
-May their examples inspire the next generation of women in Huntsville.
+The stories of Nurse Jean Dent, Joan Cashin, Maria Howard Weeden, Dorothy Davidson, and Alice Baldridge represent just a glimpse of the exceptional women who have shaped Huntsville’s culture and community.
+Each refused to accept the limitations of her time and worked to create greater opportunities for others.